ieg-dhr/Notebooks4Historical_Newspapers/README.md

 # Notebooks4Historical_Newspapers
-Notebooks that use API's to access and LLMS for NLP tasks in historical research.
+Notebooks that use APIs to access historical newspapers and that use LLMs for NLP tasks in historical research.

 *Created by Sarah Oberbichler* (oberbichler@ieg-mainz.de)